horia141/jupiter/src/docs/material/concepts/overview.md

 * _Chore_: a regular activity, usually one that is imposed by the outside world.
 Think "Pay mortgage" or "Take car in for checks".
 A chore will generate a task periodically which needs to be acted upon.
+* _Scheduled Event_: an event scheduled in time, that appears in the calendar.
 * _Big plan_: a larger unit of work, consisting of multiple tasks.
 This is normally something like "Plan a family vacation", or "Get a talk accepted to a conference".
 * _Project_: a larger and longer-term container for work.
 This is normally a